5oro5/DataAnalyticsEngineering/README.md

-# My notes, scripts etc. during learning Data Engineering
+# My notes and codes during learning Data Engineering
 My name's Dzmitry Slaunikau and I'm a pro-active experienced financial professional with deep background in finance and management accounting shifting into Data Engineering.

 Since November, 2023 I've been learning at **Data & Analytics** programm of **EPAM**: